DenisLopatin/Web-Server/README.md

     chmod -R 777 vendor -R
     chmod -R 777 composer.lock

+You may need to run the following command to undo changes in the version control system:

+    git config core.fileMode false

 If you have an application installed on your device, for example, MySQL, you should run the following command to connect to mysql in a docker